dougbutner/wavvys/README.md

 After a 15-week weekly run, Wavvys have been changed to monthly awards.

 ## Team
-The Wavvys are hosted by [Douglas Butner](https://douglas.life) and edited with
+The Wavvys are hosted by [Douglas Butner](https://douglas.life) and edited by Douglas and [Karelia Blum](https://instag)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExOTM5NDUyMjIsLTUxNzE0ODA2MywyNz
+eyJoaXN0b3J5IjpbLTE2OTM4NzU2MTQsLTUxNzE0ODA2MywyNz
 U4NzIzODNdfQ==
 -->